Jacob-Roberts/homelab/README.md

 This ensures that when you clone it, the folders are created with the right ownership.

 If they are auto created by the docker containers, sometimes they are still created with ownership of `root`

+## FAQ

+- How can I fix the locales issue?
+  `sudo dpkg-reconfigure locales`